Introduction to Digital Logic

 Karnaugh Maps (K-Maps)

-A truth table showing every combination of inputs and their corresponding outputs yields a Boolean equation that is the solution to a problem in digital logic.
-This equation can be simplified using a Karnaugh map (K-map).
-A K-map identifies and eliminates all the conditions that do not contribute to the solution.
-The resulting simplified Boolean equation is used to build the digital circuit and will be a combination of the logic gates described earlier.
+Boolean equations can be simplified using a Karnaugh map (K-map).
+A K-map identifies and eliminates all of the conditions that do not contribute to the solution.
+The resulting simplified Boolean equation is used to build the digital circuit and will be a combination of the logic gates.

 A K-map is a two-dimensional representation of the truth table that shows the common characteristics of the inputs.
 For an equation with three inputs, usually all the combinations of the first two inputs are shown as four columns and the values for the third input are shown as two rows.
 For four inputs, all the combinations of the third and fourth inputs are shown as four rows.
 Only one value can change at a time in adjacent rows or columns.
-For example, in Table 2, the columns change from 00 to 01 to 11 to 10.
-Table 2 illustrates the K-map for the ATM example.
+For example, in Table 2, the columns change from 00 to 01 to 11 to 10, where only 1 variable changes at a time between adjacent columns.
+Each cell is filled by looking at the row and column of the cell, finding the row on the truth table, and then writing the output of the truth table onto the K-map.
+For example, for the cell highlighted in blue, the row and column says and , respectively.
+On the truth table with the inputs PDW = 000, the output is 0, and that is used to fill the cell.
+This is repeated for every cell in the K-map.
+Table 2 is the K-map for the ATM example.

 |0 0||0 1||1 1||1 0|